 According to some estimates, there are 250,000+ new websites every day.
 Although more than 80% of them are inactive, the domain names are still taken, and you need to obtain them to be able to create your website.

 Finding an available domain name that would adequately represent your business is becoming harder and harder, especially if you want to choose a common domain type, such as .com, .net, .co, and .us.
-It’s getting difficult to find a name even with a more specific top-level domain (TLD) like .io.
+It’s getting difficult to find a name even with a more specific trending top-level domains (TLD) like .io or .ai.

 If you want to acquire a taken name, you’ll need to find its owner’s information to be able to contact them.
 Still, that’s not the only reason you’d want to check who owns a domain name.
 Other reasons may include: